Hkattelu/Hkattelu.github.io/_posts/2018-05-10-The-most-useful-git-tips-and-tricks.markdown

 layout: post
 title:  "My most useful git tips and tricks"
 date:   2018-05-10 00:58:00 -0500
-categories: blog Other
+categories: blog Programming
-tags: [Other]
+tags: [Programming]
 ---

 Most people see git as a nuisance when they first learn about it in school.